timabell/ssrs-powershell-deploy/README.md

 I've turned it into a proper github repo to allow discussion, pull requests etc.

+# Downloads

+Download a .zip or tarball from https://github.com/timabell/ssrs-powershell-deploy/releases/latest - this will be the current stable release.

 # Usage

 	.\Deploy-SSRSProject.ps1 -path YourReportsProject.rptproj -configuration Release -verbose